agreich/Relaxed_selection_proj_reproducible_science/README.md

 Bomb calorimetry and lipid analysis:
+The "bomb_notebook_subsetcoho_simple.RMD" is the version with results, graphs, without misc exploration.
+Simpler.
+- also spits out a csv of results when run: "Bomb_results_cohosub_auto.csv"

 The "Bomb_notebook copy.Rmd" has the full female coho dataset The "Bomb_notebook_subsetcoho copy.Rmd" has the subsetted female dataset.
 -results reported in Table 4 are taken from line 268 for the energy results and line 287 for the lipid results, using one-sided Student's t tests.